cleodora-forecasting/cleodora/website/content/docs/faq.md

 (evidence)!
 So maybe your belief that the US president will have to step down due to a conflict of interest with the rice industry is 0.001% .
 When you learn that he in fact owns large amounts of stock in rice companies your belief will possibly increase to 5%.
+Cleodora will help you keep track of your beliefs and once you find out the truth, how often you were right or wrong.
+This will aid you in forming more accurate beliefs in the future.

-Yet another way of thinking about such probabilities is, how much money would you be willing to bet on it?
+Yet another way of thinking about such probabilities is, **how much money would you be willing to bet on it**?
 For example if you believe there is a 5% chance the US president will step down in the next year due to a conflict of interest with the rice industry, then you consider the following bet fair: You bet $1 on YES and your friend Mindy bets $19 on NO. If it turns out you were right, you get her $19 and if it turns out she was right she gets your $1.
 You would not take the bet if she was only offering $15 and you would definitely take the bet if she was offering $20 .
-How exactly this is calculated (5/95 = 1/19 = 1:19 odds) does not matter, only that you have this intuition that if you think something is very likely to happen you would be willing to bet a lot of money on it and vice versa.
+How this is calculated exactly (5/95 = 1/19 = 1:19 odds) does not matter, only that you have this intuition that if you think something is very likely to happen you would be willing to bet a lot of money on it and vice versa.